abap2UI5/docs/docs/development/view.md

 ENDMETHOD.
 ```
 You can use any UI5 control available in the UI5 SDK.
 However, working with XML can become cumbersome.
 A more efficient approach is to use the `Z2UI5_CL_XML_VIEW` class.
-Here's an improved version of the code using this class:
+Here's an improved version of the code above:
 ```abap
   METHOD z2ui5_if_app~main.